waltertan12/blog/_posts/2020-12-15-top-chef-inversion-of-control.md

 To me, these conditions felt gimmicky, and it led to ask the question: what is Top Chef really testing for?

 ### Test Goals
 Traditionally, when scouting for the best chefs, chefs are tightly coupled to their restaurants.
-Part of this is because one can't taste the food from a chef without going to a place where they their serve food i.e. their restaurant.
+Part of this is because one can't taste the food from a chef without going to a place where they serve their food i.e. their restaurant.
 But also, the role of the chef is multi-faceted.
 A chef's job is to produce food, yes, but a chef must also source ingredients, manage their kitchen staff, design and test menu items, etc -- it's much more than just cooking.
 And being so, a chef's success is tied to the success of their restaurant and vice versa.

 So, is the best chef a someone who runs the best restaurants?

 Looking at the Michelin guide or the James Beard foundation sizes up chefs, it does seem that way.

-So, why does Top Chef test its chef the way it does?
+So, why does Top Chef test the way it does?

 ### Programming to the rescue?
 Let's take a brief attempt to model chefs in a programmatic way.
 In this case, we model chefs to be in complete control things like their kitchen, staff, and pantry.
 This inherently couples their `cook`ing to things they provision themselves: